 Company cars were contracted under an operating lease agreement (mainly 4 year term) in The Netherlands and Germany only.
-The monthly lease charge at September 30, 2017 amounted to € 22k (2016: € 22k).
+The monthly lease charge at September 30, 2018 amounted to € 22k (2017: € 22k).

-The remaining terms of leases in the Netherlands are 2.5 years.
-The lease contract for the Boston office in the United States was renewed till June 30, 2022; the lease contract for the French office was renewed till January 2023; the lease in Germany was renewed and till June 30, 2020.
-Office Rentals due within one year amount to $\in$ 0.4 mln, rentals due between one and five years are approximately $\in$ 1.8 mln and over 5 years $\in$ 0.1 mln.
+The remaining terms of leases in the Netherlands are 1.5 years.
+The lease contract for the Boston office in the United States expires on June 30, 2022; the lease contract for the French office expires on January 2023; the lease in Germany expires on June 30, 2020.
+Office Rentals due within one year amount to \leqslant 0.4 mln, rentals due between one and five years are approximately \leqslant 0.6 mln and over 5 years \leqslant 0.1 mln.

-Hosting costs relates to leasing of hosting infrastructure € 0.4 mln annually.
+Hosting costs relates to leasing of hosting infrastructure \le 0.6 mln annually.
 In the Netherlands this is for one remaining year, in Germany this varies from 3 months to 5 years.